MohseniBigBoy/LabelMe/README.md

 # LabelMe

-   *LabelMe* is a application to labeling, reviewing and editing image datasets.
+   *LabelMe* is a application to annotation, review and edit image datasets.
-   This application has two section, **"CROP ROI"** to labeling images and **"REVIEW&EDIT"** to reviewing results.
+   This application has two section, **"CROP ROI"** to annotation images and **"REVIEW&EDIT"** to review results.

  Requirements:
 - Just install [**Qt5**](https://wiki.qt.io/Install_Qt_5_on_Ubuntu "Install Qt 5 on Ubuntu").